Then Came You (Dionne Warwick and the Spinners song)

 "Then Came You" is a 1974 song recorded by American soul singer Dionne Warwick and American R&B group The Spinners.
 It was credited to Dionne Warwicke and the Spinners (from 1971 to 1975, Warwick added a final 'e' to her last name).
 The track was written by Sherman Marshall and Phillip T. Pugh, and produced by Thom Bell.

 Released during a time that Warwick's chart fortunes were at an ebb after moving to Warner Bros.
 Records in 1972, this Philadelphia soul single was a rare mid-1970s success for the singer.
-Sung as a duet with Spinners main lead singer Bobby Smith and the Spinners, who were one of the most popular groups of the decade, the song became Warwick's first ever single to reach number one on the US Billboard Hot 100 and also became her highest-charting R&B record of the 1970s, reaching number two on that chart, behind Barry White's "Can't Get Enough of Your Love, Babe" (itself a Hot 100 number-one single).
+Sung as a duet with Bobby Smith, main lead singer of the Spinners, who were one of the most popular groups of the decade, the song became Warwick's first ever single to reach number one on the US Billboard Hot 100 and also became her highest-charting R&B record of the 1970s, reaching number two on that chart, behind Barry White's "Can't Get Enough of Your Love, Babe" (itself a Hot 100 number-one single).
 It was also the first number-one pop hit for the Spinners.
 It became an RIAA gold record, and was nominated for a Grammy.